Chapter 8

 GOD CONFIRMED HIS CALL UPON PAUL

-We saw that God used many ways to confirm His call upon Paul's life to be an Apostle of Jesus Christ.
+In this study we saw that God used many ways to confirm His call for Paul to be an Apostle of Jesus Christ.
 For this review let us just read about the fact that John, Peter and James recognized God's Grace upon Paul.
-This is recorded for us in,
+To do this we will read the following excerpt from what Paul wrote concerning his and Barnabas’ meeting with them,

 Galatians 2:6-9